rktjmp/fennel-cljlib/doc/cljlib.md

 Functions, which signatures look like `(foo ([x]) ([x y]) ([x y & zs]))`, it is a multi-arity function, which accepts either one, two, or three-or-more arguments.
-Each `([...])` represents different body of a function which is choosed by checking amount of arguments passed to the function.
+Each `([...])` represents different body of a function which is chosen by checking amount of arguments passed to the function.
 See [Clojure's doc section on multi-arity functions](https://clojure.org/guides/learn/functions#_multi_arity_functions).